Expand globally and you’ll almost certainly have to run Google Ads campaigns in overseas markets where English isn’t the first language.

 Pick and stick to an account structure

 Reaching new countries makes your accounts more complex, but you can manage that through your account structure.
-Whichever you decide on, commit to it as consistency gives you a strong foundation for control and specialisation, and allows for better reporting, budgeting, automation and account management — however many campaigns you have in your manager account.
+Whichever you decide on, commit to it as consistency gives you a strong foundation for control and specialization, and allows for better reporting, budgeting, automation and account management — however many campaigns you have in your manager account.

 There isn’t one right way to structure your account, but there are three approaches we see most often: